Truman Welcomes Students from Around the World

 Truman State University strives to be an internationally friendly campus through the active recruitment and inclusiveness of students from other countries.

 International students from around the world make it possible for the members of the Truman community to experience different cultures that can enrich our worldview.
 The Center for International Students (CIS) encourages your active participation in preparing for the arrival of new international students to Truman’s campus.
-We would like to remind everyone that new international students arrive on August 11 and have orientation through August 15, prior to the start of Truman Days.

 When planning services and support for students from different cultural backgrounds, here are some questions we must ask ourselves: